ar4210/Data-Analysis/README.md

   * Compared to original data analysis, mine uses floating point zeroes as opposed to integer zeroes.

 ### cnmfe_pipeline.py
   * Main pipeline for motion correction and cnmfE analysis of 1p data.
 File can be run from the command line, and will take path to data as command line arguments.
-Can also run multiple files at once, and will ouput a pickle that can later be used for multisession registration across days.
+Can also run multiple files at once, and will ouput a [pickle](https://docs.python.org/3/library/pickle.html) that can later be used for multisession registration across days.
   * Works primarily with .hdf5 files, whose data is stored under an 'images' folder, but this can be modified by altering the 'var_name_hdf5' variable throughout the script.
-For other file types, edit var_name_hdf5 variable.
+For other file types, edit var_name_hdf5 variable accordingly.
   * See [CaImAn github](https://github.com/flatironinstitute/CaImAn) for details on the package and full paper.

 ### multisession_registration_prep.py